TechnoCosmic/zero/docs/thread.md

     // this is where the child Thread will store it's return code int asyncReturnCode = 0;

-    // this signal will be used to learn when the child Thread terminates SignalField asyncTermSig = me.allocateSignal();
+    // this Synapse will be used to learn when the child Thread terminates Synapse asyncTermSyn;

     // define and launch the Thread
     Thread* async = new Thread(
         192,
         myAsyncThread,
         TF_READY,
-        asyncTermSig,
+        asyncTermSyn,
         &asyncReturnCode);

     // do other work while that's going